pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_message-actions.md

 # Message Actions API for Ruby SDK

-Use message actions to add/remove metadata on published messages (receipts, reactions, custom data).
-Clients subscribe to channels to receive message action events and can fetch past actions from Message Persistence.
+Use Message Actions to add or remove metadata on published messages (for example, receipts or reactions).
+Clients can subscribe to channels to receive action events and fetch past actions from Message Persistence or alongside original messages.

 ##### Reactions
-"Message Reactions" is a specific use of Message Actions for emoji/social reactions.
+"Message Reactions" is the use of Message Actions for emoji or social reactions.

 ##### Message Actions vs. Message Reactions
-Message Actions is the low-level API for metadata (read receipts, delivery confirmations, custom data).
-Message Reactions refers to using Message Actions for emoji reactions.
-Same underlying API across Core and Chat SDKs.
+Message Actions is the low-level API for attaching metadata (read receipts, delivery confirmations, custom data).
+Message Reactions refers to using Message Actions specifically for emoji/social reactions.
+Same underlying API in Core and Chat SDKs.

 ## Add message action[​](#add-message-action)

 ##### Requires Message Persistence
-Requires Message Persistence enabled for your key in the Admin Portal.
+This method requires Message Persistence to be enabled for your key in the Admin Portal.

 Add an action to a published message.
 The response includes the added action.